VowpalWabbit/vowpalwabbit.github.io/_tutorials/cmd_first_steps.md

 ---
 page_title: Command Line Tutorial | Vowpal Wabbit
 page_description: Learn command line basics and explore how to train and test your models with Vowpal Wabbit.
-title: Getting started with Vowpal Wabbit command line
+title: Vowpal Wabbit command line basics
 order: 2
 module_id: cmd_getting_started
 description: Learn command line basics and explore how to train and test your models with Vowpal Wabbit.